jadeyliu939/docs/content/integrations/kiali.md

 {{< figure src="/images/kiali-experiment-create-2.png" title="Experiment creation -- additional configuration options">}}

+{{< figure src="/images/kiali-experiment-create-2.png" title="Experiment creation -- Duration, Traffic and Networking options">}}

+### Create Experiment from File

+You can create experiment from exiting local file, import for Github or manual enter the YAML in the yaml editor.
+{{< figure src="/images/kiali-experiment-create-from-file.png" title="Experiment creation from file">}}

 ### Experiment Detail

 {{< figure src="/images/kiali-experiment-detail.png" title="Experiment detail page" caption="Click on the name of the experiment from the listing page will show the experiment detail page.
-In the detail page, user can `pause`, `resume`, `terminate with success` and `terminate with failure` from the action pulldown.
+In the detail page, user can `pause`, `resume`, `terminate with traffic split` from the action pulldown.
 User can also `delete` experiment.">}}

+{{< figure src="/images/kiali-experiment-detail-assessment.png" title="Experiment assessment page" caption="Click on the assessment tab will show the experiment assessment information.">}}

+### Short Video about Kiali and Iter8 Integration

+ {{< youtube bGEJLPHUZiQ>}}

 ## Troubleshooting Guide